RaviTeja110820/aws/AWS Essentials.md

 AWS Snowmobile is a service that is used for transferring up to 100 PB of data to AWS.
 Each Snowmobile is a 45-foot long shipping container that is pulled by a semi-trailer truck.

 >***AWS Outposts*** is a service that enables you to run infrastructure in a hybrid cloud approach.

+***AWS Local Zones*** are a type of AWS infrastructure deployment that place compute, storage, database, and other select services closer to large population, industry, and IT centers, enabling you to deliver applications that require single- digit millisecond latency to end-users.

 >***AWS Snowball*** is a device that enables you to transfer large amounts of data into and out of AWS.